Federal Reserve Bank Building (Boston)

-The Federal Reserve Bank Building is the fifth tallest building in Boston, Massachusetts.
+The Federal Reserve Bank Building is the seventh tallest building in Boston, Massachusetts.
 It is located at Dewey Square, on the convergence of Fort Point and the Financial District neighborhoods.
 In close proximity to the Boston Harbor, the Fort Point Channel and major intermodal South Station terminal, the building is marked by a distinctive opening near ground level which allows sea breezes to pass through.